JaredVahle/regression_project/README.md

 # Zillow Regression Project

 ### Executive Summary
 I was able to create a regression model that beat out the baseline for predicting homes in the california area.
-It preformed with an R^2 value of 0.386 and an RMSE on out of sample data of 294683.58
+It preformed with an R^2 value of 0.3859 and an RMSE on out of sample data of 294674.89

 ##### Top Predictors:
 - Square Footage
 - Number of bathrooms
 - Number of bedrooms
 ##### Model Information:
-- Type: Lasso Lars
+- Type: Linear regression
 - Alpha = 1
 - RMSE: 294683.58
 - R^2: 0.3859